manav20/3-wheel-omni/README.md

 # 3-wheel-omni
 Vectoring code for a three wheel omni chassis.
-The code was developed as a part of UIST use case system at CDesign Lab.

 DC Motor Speed Control
 Motor speed contro using encoders.
 Encoder are connected to the hardware interrupt of the microcontroller(Arduino Mega).
 A timer using the timming interrupt service routine to used to measure the motor rotation speed.
 PID controller is implemented for speed control.